Methanol: Fuel

 Methanol fuel has been proposed for ground transportation.
 The chief advantage of a methanol economy is that it could be adapted to gasoline internal combustion engines with minimum modification to the engines and to the infrastructure that delivers and stores liquid fuel.
 Its energy density, however, is less than gasoline, meaning more frequent fill ups would be required.
 However, it is equivalent to super high-octane gasoline in horsepower, and most modern computer-controlled fuel injection systems can already use it.

 Methanol is an alternative fuel for ships that helps the shipping industry meet increasingly strict emissions regulations.
-It significantly reduces emissions of sulphur oxides (SOx), nitrogen oxides (NOx) and particulate matter.
-Methanol can be used with high efficiency in marine diesel engines after minor modifications using a small amount of pilot fuel (Dual fuel).
+It significantly reduces emissions of sulfur oxides (SOx), nitrogen oxides (NOx) and particulate matter.
+Methanol can be used with high efficiency in marine diesel engines after minor modifications using a small amount of pilot fuel (dual fuel).

 In China, methanol fuels industrial boilers, which are used extensively to generate heat and steam for various industrial applications and residential heating.
 Its use is displacing coal, which is under pressure from increasingly stringent environmental regulations.

 Direct-methanol fuel cells are unique in their low temperature, atmospheric pressure operation, which lets them be greatly miniaturized.
 This, combined with the relatively easy and safe storage and handling of methanol, may open the possibility of fuel cell-powered consumer electronics, such as laptop computers and mobile phones.

 Methanol is also a widely used fuel in camping and boating stoves.
 Methanol burns well in an unpressurized burner, so alcohol stoves are often very simple, sometimes little more than a cup to hold fuel.
 This lack of complexity makes them a favorite of hikers who spend extended time in the wilderness.
 Similarly, the alcohol can be gelled to reduce risk of leaking or spilling, as with the brand "Sterno".

 Methanol is mixed with water and injected into high performance diesel and gasoline engines for an increase of power and a decrease in intake air temperature in a process known as water methanol injection.

 Other applications

-Methanol is used as a denaturant for ethanol, the product being known as "denatured alcohol" or "methylated spirit".
-This was commonly used during the U.S. prohibition to discourage consumption of bootlegged liquor, and ended up causing several deaths.
-These types of practices are now illegal in the U.S., being considered homicide.
+Methanol is used as a denaturant for ethanol, the product being known as denatured alcohol or methylated spirit.
+This was commonly used during the US prohibition to discourage consumption of bootlegged liquor, and ended up causing several deaths.

+It is sometimes used as a fuel in alcohol lamps, portable fire pits and camping stoves.

 Methanol is used as a solvent and as an antifreeze in pipelines and windshield washer fluid.
 Methanol was used as an automobile coolant antifreeze in the early 1900s.
 As of May 2018, methanol was banned in the EU for use in windscreen washing or defrosting due to its risk of human consumption as a result of 2012 Czech Republic methanol poisonings.

 In some wastewater treatment plants, a small amount of methanol is added to wastewater to provide a carbon food source for the denitrifying bacteria, which convert nitrates to nitrogen gas and reduce the nitrification of sensitive aquifers.

 Methanol is used as a destaining agent in polyacrylamide gel electrophoresis.